WilliamCagas/Python-Keylogger/README.md

 # Python-Keylogger
 Note: This project was created for EDUCATIONAL PURPOSES only.

-It demonstrates how keyloggers work and explores various related concepts, including system monitoring, data capture, and email reporting.
+It demonstrates how keyloggers work, and explores various related concepts including system monitoring, data capture, and email reporting.

 ## Purpose
 A keylogger is a surveillance software that can log each key that is pressed on a computer.
 My goal was to explore the world of cybersecurity and gain experience by creating a real-world, malicious software (malware) threat in a controlled environment.
 To achieve this, I created a functional keylogger program using Python that can track user keystrokes and send the logged data via email.